-Take part in the spooky Gilded Lily Tours of Augusta, a guided tour by Miss Lily, where this Southern woman from the 1860s will get you acquainted with the city’s haunted past, or simply head to exploring 1811 Historic Jail that will certainly make the hair on the back of your neck stand up.
+Take part in the spooky Gilded Lily Tours of Augusta, a guided tour by Miss Lily, where this Southern woman from the 1860s will get you acquainted with the city’s haunted past, or simply head to explore the 1811 Historic Jail that will certainly make the hair on the back of your neck stand up.

 Before leaving, make sure to check out Baker-Bird Winery and Distillery to taste award-winning wine and visit the Small Town Gift Shop to pick a souvenir or two for your loved ones.

 If you are up for authentic country experience and outdoor adventures backdropped by the towering Appalachian Mountains, then gorgeous Pikeville should be at the top of your list of Kentucky’s must-visit towns.

 Plenty of adventures await outdoor enthusiasts, ranging from horseback riding with Pikeville’s Zip, Paddle & Saddle, ziplining on 1000 ft long lines across the top of a mountain, and kayaking down on Big Sandy River, to hiking and mountain biking.

 Take part in Hatfields & McCoys Historic Feud Tours to explore the historic area where those two rival families lived, worked, and fought or visit The Big Sandy Heritage Museum to witness one-of-a-kind Hatfield McCoy artifacts.

 Downtown Pikeville will make you experience the city from another perspective by offering you an abundance of shopping sites in Rustic Roots, where you can shop for quality gifts, clothing, and unique handmade crafts made by local artisans.